GreedYLearner1146/FFA-Net-Keras/README.md

 - Run FFA-Net.py (containing the main architectures of the FFA-Net).
 - Run Learning_Config.py (containing the cosine learning schedule and the Adam SGD, with the parameters adjusted to stick to the paper's config as close as possible).
 - Run training_and_prediction.py for the training and testing on your test hazy images.
 - Finally, run PSNR_and_SSIM.py to evaluate the PSNR and SSIM values of the dehazing model.

+# Original Paper References
+[1] X. Qin, Z. Wang, Y. Bai, X. Xie, and H. Jia, “Ffa-net: Feature fusion attention network for single image dehazing,” in Proceedings of the AAAI conference on artificial intelligence, vol. 34, no. 07, 2020, pp. 11 908–11 915.
+48, 99, 107.